eclipse-vertx/vert.x/wsver-0002/ruby_web_tutorial.md

     end

     # Link up the client side to the server side event bus
-    Vertx::SockJSBridge.new(@server, {'prefix' => '/eventbus'}, [])
+    Vertx::SockJSServer.new(@server).bridge({'prefix' => '/eventbus'}, [])

     @server.listen(8080, 'localhost')

-    def vertx_stop
-      server.close
-    end

-What we're doing here is creating an instance of a SockJS bridge and telling it that any requests it receives with the prefix `/eventbus` should be considered traffic for the event bus.
+What we're doing here is creating an instance of a SockJS server and telling it that any requests it receives with the prefix `/eventbus` should be considered traffic for the event bus.

 The original request handler for the static data is still there, and that will still be invoked for any requests that don't have the prefix `/eventbus` on their path.